 Food expenditure for one week: 315.17 euros or $419.95

-Looks about right.
 Notice the Nutella way in the back.
 No milk.
-Lots of yoghurt and cheese but seriously where are the baguettes?
+Lots of yogurt and cheese but seriously, where are the baguettes?
 I do not know one French person who does not eat baguettes at least once a week.
 Makes me wonder.

 Food Cost 1 week: 685 CFA francs, or $1.23

 I had to stare at this photo for a very long time.
-I feel totally humbled by this image.
+I feel humbled by this image.
 Is that all the water they drink in one week between all of them?
-I see the grains and maybe rice but they have no fruits veggies?
-Is this really enough to sustain them or is it that we ( the rest of the world) eat too much?
+I see the grains and maybe rice, but they have no fruits veggies?
+Is this really enough to sustain them, or is it that we ( the rest of the world) overeat?